wxlomo/IC-Layout-Synthesis/MAX-SAT/README.md

 2) Type "make" to compile the code.
 The executable "maxsat" will be created.
 3) Type "./maxsat" with the path or name of the input file to run the code, such as "./maxsat 1".
 (No need to input the extension for .cnf files)
-4) Press the buttons in the GUI to change the configuration of MAX-SAT:
+4) Press the buttons in the GUI to change the configuration of MAX-SAT:<br>
-   [Vanilla ] Unweighted MAX-SAT mode (Default) [Weighted] Weighted MAX-SAT mode
+   "Vanilla" - Unweighted MAX-SAT mode (Default) <br>
+   "Weighted" - Weighted MAX-SAT mode <br>
 5) Press "Proceed" button to start finding the optimal solution.
 The tree will be generated, the red dots denote the pruned nodes, and the green dot denotes the best solution node.